 Evaluation Challenges for Suicide Prevention Programs

-Evaluating suicide prevention programs is particularly challenging because suicide is a relatively rare event and suicide attempts are not reported consistently.
-In addition, it is challenging to know whether any change in suicides or suicide attempts is a direct result of the program that is being evaluated.
+Evaluating suicide prevention programs can be challenging because suicide is a relatively rare event, suicide attempts are not reported consistently, there is a two-year lag

 Resources to Learn More

 and Recommendations for Evaluating Suicide Prevention Programs: State and Tribal Evaluators Community of

-Organization(s): Suicide Prevention Resource Center
+Organization(s): Suicide Prevention Resource Center (SPRC)